usmanfaki/usmanfaki/README.md

 ### Hi there 👋

-### I'm Usman Faki, a passionate software developer and tech enthusiast based in Nigeria.
-With a solid foundation in computer science principles and a keen interest in solving problems.
+#### I'm Usman Faki, a passionate software developer and tech enthusiast based in Nigeria.
+With a solid foundation in computer science principles and a keen interest in technology, I'm driven by the opportunity to solve complex problems and create innovative solutions.

 <!--
 **usmanfaki/usmanfaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.